Mass General study demonstrates that kidneys infected with hepatitis C can be safely transplanted into healthy recipients

 People who need dialysis treatment for kidney failure

-People who had blood transfusions, blood products, or organ transplants before the early 1990s
+People who had blood product transfusions, blood products, or organ transplants before the early 1990s

 People with HIV

-It is still possible to pass the virus to someone else if you have hepatitis C but do not have any symptoms. ?
+It's still possible to pass the virus to someone else if you have hepatitis C but don't have any symptoms.